PierreSenellart/provsql/CONTRIBUTING.md

 ## Submitting a pull request

 1. Fork the repository and create a branch from `master`.
 2. Make your changes.
-If adding a new feature, add a regression test in `test/sql/` with expected output in `test/expected/`.
+If adding a new feature or fixing a bug:
+   - **Extension**: add a regression test in `test/sql/` with expected output in `test/expected/`, registered in `test/schedule.common` (or `test/schedule.14`).
-3. Ensure `make test` passes.
+   - **Studio**: add a unit test under `studio/tests/` or a Playwright smoke under `studio/tests/e2e/` that exercises the changed behaviour.
+3. Ensure the relevant local test target passes: `make test` for extension changes, `make studio-test` for Studio changes (or both if the change crosses the boundary).
 4. If your change touches the documentation, run `make docs` and confirm the coherence checker (`check-doc-links.py`) reports `OK`.
 5. Open a pull request against `master` with a clear description of what the change does and why.
+Do **not** modify either `CHANGELOG.md` (extension) or `studio/CHANGELOG.md` (Studio): both are maintained at release time.
+Use the PR description itself to describe user-visible changes; that is what the maintainer draws from when assembling release notes.

-CI runs on Linux (PostgreSQL 10–18), macOS, and WSL.
-Failures on any of these block merging.
+CI runs on Linux (PostgreSQL 10–18), macOS, and WSL for the extension, and on a Py 3.10/3.11/3.12/3.13 × PG 14/15/16 matrix for Studio.
+Failures on any applicable workflow block merging.

 ## License